 No worries, as they say in these parts.
 Darwin airport-based Outback Float Planes offer the perfect adventure tour using airboats, helicopters, float planes and a pontoon anchored in the depths of Litchfield Park’s wilderness getting you close up and personal with all the big names: Crocs, Buffalo, Barramundi, wild boar and extensive bird life.

 And if that doesn’t get the adrenaline flowing you can always spend the afternoon eyeballing one of several monstrous crocs who swim around your cm thick acrylic tube held by two chains called ‘the cage of death’ lowered in the crocs pool at Darwin’s Mitchell Street big attraction Crocosaurus Cove as visitors gape from above at our foolhardiness

 All images (c) Isabel Conway except the first two which are from Wiki.

 Tell me more about Top End Northern Territory

 Isabel flew from London to Singapore (14 hours) with Singapore Airlines whose new premium economy class (from £1925 return) features a generous seat pitch, recline and leg rests, priority check in, on board champagne and other extras in the separate cabin.
-The 4 hour onward flight was with its sister carrier Silk Air.
+The 4-hour onward flight to Top End Northern Territory was with its sister carrier Silk Air.